MEET CHADLEY

 I currently participate in ongoing professional consultation in AEDP therapy and am working towards full certification as an AEDP therapist.

-I believe that ongoing supervision is a crucial part of being an ethical and effective therapist.
+I believe that ongoing consultation is a crucial part of being an ethical and effective therapist.
 I’m fully transparent about the fact that I don’t work in silos and that I don’t always have the answers- this will be true no matter how long I work in the field.
-While maintaining confidentiality, I work consistently with licensed supervisors and peer consultation groups to make sure that I’m doing my best work with clients.
+While maintaining confidentiality, I work consistently with supervisors and peer consultation groups to make sure that I’m doing my best work with clients.
 I also engage regularly in various training opportunities to continue bringing fresh and effective skills to the session room.